Mayowa-Adegbola/checkpoint-one-music-library/README.md

     $  bin/musiclibrary

--> The help menu is displayed at startup as shown below.
+-> The help menu is displayed at startup.
    It shows you the relevant commands/actions you can perform in the application.
    Follow the interactive prompts